 - Letters of recommendation

-- Pertinent information from the application letter, transcript review, and the employment history for applicants; the application interview for MS thesis applicants.
-For applicants to the option in Arson and Explosives Investigation, employment history and the application interview are considered.
+- Pertinent information from the personal statement, transcript review, and the employment history for MS/Administration or MS/FDE applicants.
+Information from the application interview will also be considered for applicants to the thesis program or to the option in Arson and Explosives Investigation (see previous page).

 - The School of Forensic Sciences’ ability to support the applicant’s career goals

 Applicants are notified of eligibility status within six weeks after the deadline.
 Any admission offer requires signed acceptance within 14 days along with a $100 deposit to secure a place in the program.